MTN to sue contractors for fibre optic cuts - Ghana Business News

 He said GH¢184 million was also paid to the National Communications Authority and Ghana Investments Fund for Electronic Communication (GIFEC), the regulators.

-Touching on mobile Money, he said 13 million customers have so far been registered on the MTN mobile money in the ten years of its introduction.
+Touching on Mobile Money, he said 13 million customers have so far been registered on the MTN mobile money in10 years of its introduction.

-A whooping GH¢139 million had been paid as interest to more than eight million mobile money customers over the same period.
+He also said GHC139 million has been paid as interest to more than eight million Mobile Money customers over the same period.

-Mr. Koranteng said MTN Foundation had also spent GH¢13 million in executing a total of 147 projects on its focused areas of education, health and economic empowerment in its 12 years of existence.
+Mr. Koranteng said MTN Foundation had also spent GHC13 million in executing a total of 147 projects in the areas of education, health and economic empowerment in its 12 years of existence.

 Source: GNA